 Joseph T. Labezius Facilities Manager, Funeral Associate

-Joe began his career with Kearney A. Snyder Funeral Home in a position of facilities assistant in 2004 after retiring from Case New Holland where he had nearly 40 years of experience.
-His dedication and hard work earned him the title of Facilities Manager where he is currently responsible for ensuring all assets within both locations are operational while adhering to all safety standards.
-In addition, Joe is responsible for assisting in the development of policies and procedures that affect the use of supplies and facilities.
+Joe began his career with Kearney A. Snyder Funeral Home in a position of Facilities Assistant in 2004.
+He retired from Case New Holland after nearly forty years of service as a Manufacturing Engineer.
+Through dedication and hard work he earned the title of Facilities Manager in 2010.
+In this current position he is responsible for ensuring all assets within both locations are operational while adhering to all safety standards.
+In addition, Joe is responsible for assisting in the development of policies that affect the use of supplies and facilities.
 Finally, Joe manages all aspects of our valet parking during funeral services.
-Joe has had extensive training in management courses through International Correspondence Schools.
-Joe and his wife Cindy are actively involved with Grace Lutheran Church where they sit on various committees.
-Joe’s hobbies include all types of physical fitness, and spending time with his two daughters and grandchildren.
-Joe’s caring nature and desire to help those in need led him to the funeral industry where he has excelled and is a valuable asset to the firm.
+He also assists wherever he is needed before, during, and after a service.
+Joe is a graduate of J.P.
+McCaskey High School.
+He has completed extensive training in management courses through International Correspondence Schools.
+Joe and his wife Cindy are active members of Grace Lutheran Church where they serve in many different areas of the ministry.
+They especially enjoy spending time with family and are the parents of two married daughters and grandparents to four grandchildren.
+Joe’s hobbies include all types of sports and physical fitness.
+He especially enjoys running and biking.
+Joe feels that he has been called to work in the funeral industry.
+His caring nature and desire to help those in need make him a valuable asset to the firm.
 Email Joseph here.

 Audrey S. Butts Administrative Assistant